-Chemistry majors at Washburn University, upon graduation, will be able to:
+Chemistry majors at Washburn University, upon graduation, will:

 master a broad set of chemical knowledge concerning the fundamentals in the basic areas of the discipline (analytical, biological, inorganic, organic, and physical chemistry).

-demonstrate an operating knowledge with a variety of modern scientific instrumentation to analyze chemicals and chemical processes.
+Demonstrate an operating knowledge of a variety of modern scientific instrumentation and computational methods to analyze chemicals and chemical processes.

-discuss standards of professional ethics and how these effect the scientific endeavor.
+Discuss the application of the standards of professional ethics and how these affect the scientific endeavor.